ashleykleynhans/runpod-api/templates/gpu/stable-diffusion/README.md

-## Automatic1111 Stable Diffusion WebUI with ControlNet, Deforum, Dreambooth, roop extensions + Kohya SS
+## Automatic1111 Stable Diffusion WebUI, Kohya SS and ComfyUI

-### Version 1.6.1 with SDXL support
+### Version 2.0.0 with SDXL support

 ### Included in this Template